MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-diagnostic-test.md

 To improve the operator experience, a **Group** parameter has been enabled to run multiple test categories at the same time.
 Currently, there are 3 groups defined: **Default**, **UpdateReadiness**, and **SecretRotationReadiness**.

 - **Default**: Considered to be a standard run of **Test-AzureStack**.
 This group is run by default if no other groups are selected.
-- **UpdateReadiness**: A check to see if the stamp can be updated.
+- **UpdateReadiness**: A check to see if the Azure Stack instance can be updated.
 When the **UpdateReadiness** group is run, warnings are displayed as errors in the console output, and they should be considered as blockers for the update.
 The following categories are part of the **UpdateReadiness** group:

   - **AzsAcsSummary**
   - **AzsDefenderSummary**